Byh0ki/.dotfiles/README.md

 # Bugs
 - CPU temp is not always located at the path given in i3status/config
+- my i3 PM mode is using i3-nagbar but i'm not sure i'm using it correctly

 # Notes
 If you want to use this repo as your config files, you might consider to edit a few things like :
 - ethernet or wifi name in i3status/config